 It’s standing at the top of a towering sand dune, staring down at ant-like people walking around Dead Vlei while chatting to a tour guide about the almost 1,000-year-old petrified trees below.

-I hope you enjoyed this list of trips to find yourself and that it inspires and motivates you to get out there, explore, reflect and keep on moving on in nature to reap your self-wilding rewards.
+I hope you enjoyed this list of trips to find yourself and that it inspires and motivates you to get out there, explore, reflect, and keep on moving on in nature to reap your self-wilding rewards.
+Exploring nature is one of my favourite things.
+I hope it’s yours as well.

 Feel free to comment below.